French in New Hampshire

 The presence of the French language and the New England variety of French, in New Hampshire, has been around since the foundation of the state.
 Workers in the area even developed their own dialect of French.

-After English and Spanish, French is the third-most spoken language in the state, and is spoken particularly in the north, near the Quebec border.
+After English, French is the second-most spoken language in the state, and is spoken particularly in the north, near the Quebec border.
+Throughout the state, for most of New Hampshire’s history and until very recently, French was automatically taught in most schools, with some Catholic and other private schools even teaching some subjects in French exclusively.
 According to the 2016-2020 American Community Survey, Franco-Americans (of French or French-Canadian origin) make up the largest percentage of New Hampshire's population at 20.8%, and 5.8% of the population speaks French at home in Coös County.

 Government

 The American and French Canadian Cultural Exchange Commission

 Established in 1973, the commission was concerned with the links between New Hampshire and the French-speaking countries and regions of the world.
 It was composed of eleven members, appointed by the Governor and Council for a seven-year term, who live in the state and speak French.
 The state statute establishing the commission was repealed in 2010.